rsms/inter/CONTRIBUTING.md

 ### Editing source files

 This font is stored and authored primarily in a unified [Glyphs](https://glyphsapp.com/) `.glyphs` file.
-However, if you prefer to use a different font editor, the master styles are also maintained as [UFO (Unified Font Object)](http://unifiedfontobject.org/) files and can be edited by lots of font software, some free like (FontForge)[https://fontforge.github.io/], some commercial like [RoboFont](http://robofont.com/).
+However, if you prefer to use a different font editor, the master styles are also maintained as [UFO (Unified Font Object)](http://unifiedfontobject.org/) files and can be edited by lots of font software, like the free and open-source [FontForge](https://fontforge.github.io/) or commercial apps like [RoboFont](http://robofont.com/).

 > **—Important—** The UFO source files are generated from the Glyphs source file.
 Editing the Glyphs file will cause the UFO files to be over-written.
 You have to commit to editing _either_ the .glyphs file _or_ the .ufo files.